se-passau/thor-avm/replication/README.md

 There is the [statistical companion](data/companion.md) to the robustness experiment reported on in Section IV.

-In addition, there is the complete _experimental package_ for reproducing and replicating a) the robustness experiment and b) the original ASE'13 experiment.
+In addition, there is an _experiment package_ for reproducing and replicating a) the robustness experiment and b) the original ASE'13 experiment.

 # Dependencies